ecssiah/write-with-you/Notes.md

    - /stories/:id/snippets/:snipped_id/edit

 # Features:
-- Each user has a color that identities their additions by highlighting the text.
+- Each user has a color that identities their contributions by highlighting the text.
-- Users can choose an existing story, and insert their own writing into the story.
+- Users can choose an existing story or author their own story and insert a snippet into the story.
-- Some limitations on the total content each user can add to a story before other users are given a chance.
+- Some limitations on contributing to a story before other users have contributed.
-- Edits to a story always occur through snippets.
-Direct editing of a story is restricted.
+- Creators can edit stories directly.
+- Contributors edit stories through their snippets.
 - Users can rate stories.
-The main listing of stories ranks them by rating.
+- The stories index is ordered by rating by default.